MicrosoftDocs/microsoft-graph-training/tutorials/dotnet-email.md

 # Add email capabilities to .NET apps using Microsoft Graph

-In this article, you'll extend the application you created in [Build .NET apps with Microsoft Graph](includes/dotnet/dotnet.md) with Microsoft Graph mail APIs.
+In this article, you'll extend the application you created in [Build .NET apps with Microsoft Graph](dotnet.md) with Microsoft Graph mail APIs.
 You'll use Microsoft Graph to list the user's inbox and send an email.

 ## List user's inbox

-In this section you will add the ability to list messages in the user's email inbox.
+Start by listing messages in the user's email inbox.

 1. Open **./GraphHelper.cs** and add the following function to the **GraphHelper** class.